SLEE 2020 Keynote Speaker: Chef Tarik Abdullah

 In response to the widespread impacts of the COVID-19 pandemic, Abdullah joined The Seattle Kitchen Collective, a group of chefs and restaurants providing meals for free to those in need, no questions asked.
 Abdullah has been working out of Jimaine Miller’s Soulful Dishes in the Central District as Feed The People.
 Working with Kryse Panis Martin, Chef Ariella Bangs, and Chef Kristi Brown of That Brown Girl Cooks, Feed The People provided 500 community meals in their first week alone.
 Abdullah has also organized delivery of meals to the elderly in the community who are isolated due to the pandemic.

-So far, Feed the People has raised over $13,000, allowing them to not only provide meals but employment to individuals helping keep the community kitchen running.
+So far, Feed the People has raised over $13,000!
+They are able to provide meals and employment to individuals helping keep the community kitchen running.
 Abdullah and his team, along with the others of The Kitchen Collective, are meeting a vital need in Seattle right now.
 Read more about The Kitchen Collective.

 Abdullah and the Feed the People community kitchen will be taking a 1-week break and will return May 6th.
 Follow Chef Tarik on Instagram for the latest updates.

 Want to donate to Feed the People?
-Right now, all donations can be made through the chef’s personal Venmo accounts below, although a new, unified Kitchen Collective Venmo account is coming soon.
+Right now, all donations can be made through the chef’s personal Venmo accounts below.
+A new, unified Kitchen Collective Venmo account is coming soon.

 Feed The People: @Tarik-Abdullah